 The mask is based on a Hexagonal Uniformly Redundant Array (HURA).
-For JEM-X a pattern composed of 22501 elements with only 25% open area has been chosen.
+For JEM-X, a pattern composed of 22501 elements with only 25% open area has been chosen.
 The 25% transparency mask actually achieves better sensitivity than a 50% mask, particularly in complex fields with many sources, or in fields where weak sources should be studied in the presence of a strong source.
-A mask with lower transparency also has the advantage of reducing the number of events to be transmitted, while at the same time increasing
+A mask with lower transparency also has the advantage of reducing the number of events to be transmitted, while at the same time increasing the information content of the remaining events.
+Considering the telemetry allocation to JEM-X, this means an improved overall performance for the instrument, particularly for observations in the plane of the Galaxy.

 Figure 4: Collimator layout.
 In this diagram the 4 calibration sources are situated on the upper side.
-The dimensions are in mm, i.e. collimator height = 57 mm, radius = 130 mm.
+The dimensions are in mm, i.e., collimator height = 57 mm and radius = 130 mm.